mcellteam/cellblender_tutorials/gamer.rst

   suitability for computational analysis.
 I.e., that there are no unexpected holes or bizarre topologies.

-  - **CellBlender > Mesh Analysis > Analyze Mesh**!
-You should see that it is not watertight and non-manifold.
+  - Click on the **CellBlender-Mesh Analysis** drop down located just above the **CellBlender** dropdown, then press the **Analyze Mesh** button.You should see that it is **not watertight and non-manifold**.
 Now we know that there is a hole in the mesh somewhere, rendering it non-watertight.
 Similarly there are some topological issues indicated by non-manifold topology.
 Manifold geometry is essentially geometry which can exist in the real world.
 For some pragmatic examples of non-manifold geometry please consult the following